User-defined rule files and lib libraries¶

 - Send the message

-After restarting the server, the script will run every minute.
+After restarting the server, the script will run once every minute.
 You can modify the hostname after one minute.

-The static hostname is stored in /etc/hostname
+The static hostname is saved in the /etc/hostname

-- Observation
+- Observe

 Rule Library¶